-Applicants that experience issues with submission PRIOR to the FOA deadline: In the event that an applicant experiences technical difficulties with a submission, the applicant should contact the EERE Exchange helpdesk for assistance (EERE-ExchangeSupport@hq.doe.gov).
+Applicants that experience issues with submission PRIOR to the FOA deadline: In the event that an applicant experiences technical difficulties with a submission, the applicant should contact the EERE Exchange helpdesk for assistance (EERE-

+Problems with EERE Exchange?
+Email EERE-ExchangeSupport@hq.doe.gov Include FOA name and number in subject line.

+ExchangeSupport@hq.doe.gov).
 The EERE Exchange helpdesk and/or the EERE Exchange system administrators will assist applicants in resolving issues.